sheryew/tp/docs/DeveloperGuide.md

     * 3a1.
 HR Insight shows an error message.

+      Use case resumes from step 2.

+* 3b.
+User does not specify any new information for the employee.

+   * 3b1.
+HR Insight shows an error message that at least one field to edit must be provided.

+     Use case resumes from step 2.

+* 3c.
+At least one of the field given by the user is empty or invalid.

+   * 3c1.
+HR Insight shows an error message.

+     Use case resumes from step 2.

+**Use case: Delete an Employee**

+**MSS**

+1. User requests to list employees.
+2. HR Insight shows a list of employees.
+3. User requests to delete an employee in the list specified by its index.
+4. HR Insight deletes the employee.
+5. HR Insight indicates that the employee has been deleted.
+6. HR Insight shows a list of employees excluding the deleted employee.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+HR Insight shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 **Use case: List Employees**

 **MSS**

+1. User requests to list all employees.
-1. HR Insight shows all employees of an organisation.
+2. HR Insight shows all employees of an organisation.
-2. User requests to filter employees by departments.
+3. User requests to filter employees by a specified department.
-3. HR Insight shows all employees of a specific department.
+4. HR Insight shows all employees of the specified department.

     Use case ends.